 Make Boiled Fruitcake

-Edited by Nerissa Avisado, Anonymous, Eng, Lynn and 2 others
+Edited by Nerissa Avisado, Eng, Lynn, Donna and 1 other

 The fruitcake has been around for centuries, and through time, countries all over the world have created their own versions of it.
 All these versions, including the boiled fruitcake, will have some common ingredients - dried or candied fruits, nuts, and spices – even if each country or region will endow this well-loved dessert with its own local flavor.